|Elliott Sound Products||Project 144|

 - When the switch is turned off, the lower current mirror turns on (via R2, VR1B & R4), and discharges C2.
 Again, as the voltage falls below the comparator's reference voltage, the respective comparator turns off again.
 Turn-off current is set by VR1B and R4.

 - All comparators have hysteresis (positive feedback) to ensure there is a clean switching signal with no unexpected on/off transitions that may cause equipment problems.
-Q5 is used as an emitter follower to isolate the voltage ramp across C2 from the switching artefacts caused by the hysteresis feedback.
+Q5 is used as an emitter follower to isolate the voltage ramp across C2 from the switching artifacts caused by the hysteresis feedback.

 - The 'SD' (shut-down) connection allows the power supply to discharge C2 very quickly if there is a loss of AC.
 See Power Supply section for more details.
 If the loss-of-AC detector is not used, connect 'SD' to '+12V'.